sgmusicchat/sgmusicchat.github.io/pitch.md

 Ethos: Providing an accessible yet non-pandering ecosystem for arts-inclined people living in Singapore to keep track of interesting event for the time-scarce or arts-curious neophytes to begin their journey

 # Engangement Figures
-1. 2.7k - Subscribers on Reddit, and plenty of 'non-subscribed/Search Engine' lurkers
+1. 2.7k Reddit Subscribers - and plenty of 'non-subscribed/Search Engine' lurkers
-2. 26k Views with 11k unique impressions - Monthly Visit Rate
+2. Monthly Visit Rate - 26k Views with 11k unique impressions on the busy month of December
 3. 4.1k Views - A Sample Past 7 Days in a slower month of January
 4. Sample of the best content, some user submitted content
 	- [Fariz Jabba AMA of over 100 comments](https://www.reddit.com/r/singaporemusicchat/comments/1pnxm8y/im_fariz_jabba_one_of_southeast_asias_top_10/) - in conjunction with Reddit HQ